-Male fertility issues contribute to at least 30% of diagnosed infertility cases, and in the past four decades, sperm counts have dropped about 50%.
+Male fertility issues contribute to 30–50% of diagnosed infertility cases.
+In the past four decades, sperm counts have dropped about 50%.
 Additionally, people are having children later in life than ever before, and age has an impact on male fertility: every 8 months of a male-bodied person’s life introduces a new genetic mutation into their sperm.

 Sperm are a key component of male fertility.
 Without at least some healthy sperm, you won’t be able to create a healthy pregnancy without medical intervention.

 Sperm testing is often done: